Trenton, New Jersey: Economy

 Trenton was a major manufacturing center in the late 19th and early 20th centuries.
 One relic of that era is the slogan "Trenton Makes, The World Takes", which is displayed on the Lower Free Bridge (just north of the Trenton–Morrisville Toll Bridge).
 The city adopted the slogan in 1917 to represent Trenton's then-leading role as a major manufacturing center for rubber, wire rope, ceramics and cigars.
 It was home to American Standard's largest plumbing fixture manufacturing facility.

 Along with many other United States cities in the 1970s, Trenton fell on hard times when manufacturing and industrial jobs declined.
 Concurrently, state government agencies began leasing office space in the surrounding suburbs.
 State government leaders (particularly governors William Cahill and Brendan Byrne) attempted to revitalize the downtown area by making it the center of state government.
 Between 1982 and 1992, more than a dozen office buildings were constructed primarily by the state to house state offices.
 Today, Trenton's biggest employer is still the state of New Jersey.
 Each weekday, 20,000 state workers commute into the city from the surrounding suburbs.

 Notable businesses of the thousands based in Trenton include Italian Peoples Bakery, a wholesale and retail bakery established in 1936.
-De Lorenzo's Tomato Pies and Papa's Tomato Pies were also fixtures of the city for many years, though both recently relocated to the suburbs.
+De Lorenzo's Tomato Pies and Papa's Tomato Pies were also fixtures of the city for many years, though both have since relocated.